ACADLab/SA-DS/README.md

 ```bash
 sudo docker run -it --privileged simonguoziruiberkeley/gemmini_mlsys_22:v1.10 bash
 ```
-1. **Navigate to Gemmini Configurations: Inside the Docker container, move to the Gemmini configurations directory:
+1. **Navigate to Gemmini Configurations**: Inside the Docker container, move to the Gemmini configurations directory:
    ```bash
    cd chipyard/generators/gemmini/configs/
    ```
-2. Replace Configuration Files: Replace GemminiCustomConfigs.scala and GemminiDefaultConfigs.scala with the files provided in this repository.
+2. **Replace Configuration Files**: Replace GemminiCustomConfigs.scala and GemminiDefaultConfigs.scala with the files provided in this repository.
-3.
+   #### Without Docker
+   ### Prerequisites
+- Setup GitHub make sure to follow the steps mentioned in the following repo [Gemmini](https://github.com/ucb-bar/gemmini.git).
+- **Replace Configuration Files**: Follow the same file replacement steps as outlined for Docker users.

+## Acknowledgments